russellf9/arena-flowers/README.md

 - Run `gulp` to build your webapp for production

+### Note:

+I've added all the Node dependencies using the `npm install --save-dev` syntax, so all they should all load after the `serve` task is run.

 ## State of the test

 I've created a Yeoman Angular Web App.